 - Select a folder in a category to upload to.

-- From the Connector's main menu, select Upload.
+- From the Connector's main menu, select Upload if you're in InDesign.
+In Illustrator and Photoshop, select Finish Edit Original.

 The Connector page will refresh after the file has been uploaded and the new asset will display first in the category.
-Files will be uploaded to that category and the corresponding upload profile for Connector assets.
+In the Collective, files will be uploaded to the category you selected in step 1, as well as any other categories that correspond to the upload profile for Connector assets.

 Files uploaded to the Collective using the Connector use a specific upload profile that's based on your permissions and is selected in the Connector preferences.
 With upload profiles, Connector uploads are treated the same as assets uploaded directly to the Collective, with assets placed into specific asset groups, release and expiration dates set, and default metadata applied.

-We recommend that site admins set up a dedicated upload profile in the Collective to support this workflow from Photoshop and Illustrator.
-Collective upload profiles can be configured to allow new versions to be created for existing assets so modifications to linked files in InDesign can seamlessly occur.
+We recommend that Collective admins set up a dedicated upload profile in the Collective to support this workflow from Photoshop and Illustrator.
+Upload profiles can be configured to allow new versions to be created for existing assets so modifications to linked files in InDesign can seamlessly occur.
+More information about each of the version preferences is available in this article.

 Any XMP metadata can also be added upon upload, and the person who uploaded the asset, as well as the date it was uploaded, shows in the asset history.